 3. Identify Your Treatment for Various Commission Costs

-FASB ASC 340-40 defines incremental costs of obtaining a contract as costs that an entity incurs to obtain a contract with a customer that it would not have incurred if the contract had not been obtained. (for example, a sales commission).
+FFASB‘s (Financial Accounting Standards Board) ASC 340-40 defines incremental costs as costs that an entity incurs to obtain a contract with a customer (for example, a sales commission).

 So, based on this standard, you’d have to identify the commission costs that can be accounted for when incurred and which ones need to be capitalized.
 If the commission is capitalizable then you likely should capitalize at the point of accrual.
-To get a better understanding on the treatment of commission costs for specific sales use cases refer to the table below.
+To better understand the treatment of commission costs for specific sales use cases, refer to the table below.

 4. Evaluate Your Amortization Period for Incremental Costs